Andunguh/Dannys_Diner/README.md

 ![CaseStudy_one!](https://user-images.githubusercontent.com/111879997/189985891-14fa2685-57bd-4c20-bb50-fdb2896b3a4c.png)

 # Case Study Questions
-#### Each of the following case study questions can be answered using a single SQL statement:
+### Each of the following case study questions can be answered using a single SQL statement:
+## Question 1
 #### What is the total amount each customer spent at the restaurant?
 #### How many days has each customer visited the restaurant?
 #### What was the first item from the menu purchased by each customer?